intermine/im-docs/docs/get-started/tutorial/index.rst

 BioTest Mine
 ----------------------

-BioTestMine is a dummy test mine we use to test out new features which contains real (old) data for Malaria (''P. falciparum'').
+BioTestMine is a dummy test mine we use to test out new features which contains real (old) data for Malaria (*P. falciparum*).

 To get started, change into the directory you checked out the BiotestMine source code to and look at the sub-directories: